-However, certain unforeseen situations may still arise which turn out to be issues.
-They could be certain potential risks which were unidentified in the past.
-They could also be risks which have been already identified, where the risk response plans are inadequate- and those events turn into issues and impact the project.
+However, certain unforeseen situations may still arise that turn out to be issued.
+They could be certain potential risks that were unidentified in the past.
+They could also be risks that have been already identified, where the risk response plans are inadequate- and those events turn into issues and impact the project.
 If a project manager pays inadequate attention to risk management, there is a greater possibility of his spending his valuable time & efforts later in managing the issues that arise!

-Now, when it comes to issue management the project manager will document the issues in the “issue register” and will perform an issues analysis to identify the possible “work-arounds” to fix the issue.
+Now, when it comes to issuing management the project manager will document the issues in the “issue register” and will perform an issue analysis to identify the possible “work-arounds” to fix the issue.

 Let us suppose there is a FIRE in the room.

 If we consider this in the context of issue & workaround, we say that there has been an occurrence of a fire, and we need to put it off by using a fire extinguisher.
 Since issues are present-focused, there is a very limited time available to identify the work-arounds required to fix the issue.

 Once the work-arounds are identified, it’s also equally important that such issues should not get repeated in the future.
 There should also not be any possibility of re-occurrences in a different form, in order to bring it to a permanent closure.
 In case of a re-occurrence then such events will be treated as “risks” because risks are future-focused.
 They will be documented in the “risk register” and then sufficient risk response plans should be identified to cover those possible future risks.